opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Security

 When the data source feature is enabled, you can navigate to **Security** under the **Management** menu.
-Using roles management as an example, you can view all connected data sources in the navigation bar at the upper right and select a specific data source to view its existing roles.
+Using role management as an example, you can view all connected data sources in the navigation bar on the upper right and select a specific data source to view its existing roles.
 To create a new role, select the **Create role** button, which takes to a new create page.
-Fill in the required information and select **Create** to add the new role to the selected data source.
+Enter the required information and select **Create** to add the new role to the selected data source.
 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/security_mds1.gif" alt="Multiple data sources in Security plugin"/>